10 Go-To Superfoods

 Lead Clinical Dietitian

 I use plain, unflavored, nonfat Greek yogurt every day.
 It’s high in protein and calcium and low in fat and sodium.
-I mix it with fruit for a quick breakfast (which could double as a dessert!), and I also mix Greek yogurt with mustard and spices as a delicious and healthy topping for grilled salmon.
+I mix it with fruit for a quick breakfast or snack (or dessert!), and I also mix Greek yogurt with mustard and spices as a delicious and healthy topping for grilled salmon.
 It’s a very versatile food and a mainstay of my diet.

 Caitlyn Devlin, MS, RDN